mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/Introduction.md

 **_Example_**

-The following script configures the MySQL REST Service, creates a new REST service `/myService` and adds a REST schema `/sakila` and a REST DUALITY VIEW `/actor` that lists all actors and their film titles.
+The following script configures the MySQL REST Service, creates a new REST service `/myService` and adds a REST schema `/sakila` and a REST data mapping view `/actor` that lists all actors and their film titles.

 ```sql
 CONFIGURE REST METADATA;